The two most common types of graduate degrees are master’s and doctoral degrees:

 - Your goals: what do you hope the program will do for you?

-This article guides you through some winning strategies to build a strong, well-structured personal statement.
+This article guides you through some winning strategies to build a strong, well-structured personal statement for a master’s or PhD application.
 You can download the full examples below.

 Urban Planning PsychologyHistory